Nikos Gounaris: Biography

-Gounaris began playing the mandolin at the age of four.
-He attended the musical Conservatory of Music in Athens.
+Gounaris was born in 1915 in Zagora.
+He began playing the mandolin at the age of four.
+He attended the Athens Conservatoire.

-Gounaris was a Greek elafró singer and among the foremost Greek composers and musicians of the 1950s and 1960s.
+Gounaris was a Greek elafró/light music singer and among the foremost Greek composers and musicians of the 1950s and 1960s.
 He was especially popular in the Greek community in America.
 A great deal of his entertainment was at two Greek resorts in the Catskills in upstate NY, the Sunset and the Monte Carlo.
-He mainly sang about the sad side of love, and betrayed lovers.
+He mainly sang about the sad side of love and betrayed lovers.